somefoolouthere/audacity-macros/loudness_enhancer/README.md

 ### Dynamics Preserving (DP)

-This is a heavily modified version of RE that doesn't compress the track to death and tries to preserves the dynamics as much as possible.
-It's currently subject to change and introduces considerably more distortion compared to RE.
+This is a heavily modified version of RE that tries to preserve dynamics as much as possible, rather than compressing them to death.

+Although not tested, this may be used for non-music audio as well.
+Just keep in mind that the amount of limiting will vary depending on the perceived loudness of the audio.

 **File name: [Loudness Enhancer DP.txt](https://github.com/somefoolouthere/audacity-macros/blob/main/loudness_enhancer/Loudness%20Enhancer%20DP.txt)**